Flying ice: How to avoid a smashed windshield, or worse

-Falling ice coming off of a vehicle or overpasses is always a hazard, Sgt.
-Kerry Schmidt of the OPP tells The Weather Network.
+Falling ice coming off of a vehicle or overpasses is always a hazard, during and in the days following an ice event Sgt.
+Schmidt tells The Weather Network.

 While there isn't a lot you can do to avoid it in the moment, Schmidt says it's important to be proactive with your own vehicle.